Die Nibelungen (1966–67 film): Part 2: Kriemhild's vengeance

 Kriemhild cannot forget Siegfried and his cowardly assassination by Hagen von Tronje, who remains the protégé of the Burgundian clan.
 She gives birth to a child conceived with Siegfried and she also decides to distribute the gold from the Nibelungen treasure, inherited from her husband, to the population, in order to turn them against Gunther and Hagen.
 The rest of the treasure is then stolen by Hagen, who throws it into the Rhine after getting rid of Alberich, who wanted to take it back.
-When Kriemhild decides to flee to Xanten, Hagen and Gunther agree to kidnap Siegfried's son and bring him up in a monastery, so that one day he cannot be dangerous to them or lay claims to the throne.
+When Kriemhild decides to flee to Xanten, Hagen and Gunther agree to kidnap Siegfried's son and have him brought up in a monastery, so that one day he cannot be dangerous to them or lay claims to the throne.
 However, he dies while Kriemhild's convoy is attacked by Hagen's henchmen.
 Margrave Rüdiger saves Kriemhild and brings her to the Danube, where she accepts King Etzel's marriage proposal in order to carry out her revenge against Hagen.

 Years later, a child is born, named Ortlieb, and the Burgundians are invited by Etzel to celebrate his baptism.
-On the road that takes them from Worms to Hungary, where Etzel and his court live, Hagen talks to water fairies, who tell him that none of them will return alive except the chaplain.
+On the road that takes them from Worms to Hungary, where Etzel and his court reside, Hagen talks to water fairies, who tell him that none of them will return alive except the chaplain.
 Hagen then kills the boatman who did not want to let them cross the river in his boat.
 After all the Burgundians have safely crossed, Hagen tries to drown the chaplain to thwart the prophecy; however, he manages to swim to the other side, and Hagen understands the veracity of the prediction, which he reveals to his companions.
-They are welcomed in Bavaria by Rüdiger, Giselher's father-in-law, and they are then brought to Etzel.
+They are welcomed in Bavaria by Rüdiger, Giselher's father-in-law, and they are then taken to Etzel.

-By order of Kriemhild, Etzel's brother Blödelin and his men try to provoke the Burgundians, but at the end Hagen kills Blödelin in self-defense.
+By order of Kriemhild, Etzel's brother Blödelin and his men try to provoke the Burgundians, but he ends up being killed by Hagen in self-defense.
 A gruesome slaughter ensues during the banquet, in which Ortlieb is killed by Hagen.
 When Etzel seeks retaliation, he himself narrowly escapes death.
 Kriemhild offers to let Gunther and her other relatives leave in exchange for Hagen's head, but they all refuse, so she orders to set on fire the palace where they are entrenched.
 Despite his daughter's tears, even Rüdiger has to fight his son-in-law Giselher, and they both mortally wound each other.
 Gernot is killed by the archers and only Hagen and Gunther escape.

 Dietrich von Bern and his armourer Hildebrand finally manage to take Hagen and Gunther prisoners.
 Gunther stands by Hagen until the end and bleeds to death before Kriemhild's eyes, severely wounded.
 In rage, Kriemhild strikes Hagen with Siegfried's sword Balmung before killing herself with the same sword.
-Rüdiger's daughter Hildegund and the minstrel Volker von Alzey, who was blinded during the fight, are the only Burgundians to walk back home.
+Rüdiger's daughter Hildegund and the minstrel Volker von Alzey, who was blinded during the fight, are the only Burgundians to embark on the long march back home.